BR-IDL/PaddleViT/image_classification/DeiT/README.md

 </p>

 ### Update
+- Update (2022-04-02): Add model weights trained from scratch using PaddleViT.
 - Update (2022-03-16): Code is refactored.
 - Update (2021-09-27): More weights are uploaded.
 - Update (2021-08-11): Code is released and ported weights are uploaded.